-The four previous tours were self-guided, said preservation commission tour spearhead Susan Peretz.
+The four previous tours were self-guided, said preservation commission tour spearhead Susan Puretz.
 “On this one, the participants make the journey by bus, with guides who will point out some of the 68 stone houses that are located in Saugerties.
 They will stop the bus at three of those stone houses, where people can stretch their legs and tour the interiors.”

 Complimentary light refreshments will be served, and there’ll be things that might have been served in those stone houses back then.
-“We’ll also be providing an information brochure which will give useful information about the architecture and history of those three houses, plus other additional architectural and historical facts,” added Peretz.
+“We’ll also be providing an information brochure which will give useful information about the architecture and history of those three houses, plus other additional architectural and historical facts,” added Puretz.